 There are two questions that might be raised for this proposal about ability.
-First, is ability indeed a restricted possibility?
-Second, if it is, how exactly are we to spell out the details of the restriction?
-This section will consider the first, more basic, question.
+First, does ability indeed admit of some kind of modal analysis?
+Second, if it does, how exactly are we to spell out the details of that analysis — in particular, how are we to articulate condition C?
+Let us begin with the first, more basic, question.

-Anthony Kenny raises two considerations in favor of a negative answer to the question (Kenny 1975; the presentation of Kenny here is indebted to the discussion in Brown 1988).
-He argues that, if ability is indeed a restricted kind of possibility, then it should obey the principles that govern the possibility operator in standard modal logics.
-Kenny claims it fails to satisfy the following two principles:
+That is the kind of argument developed in a prescient discussion by Anthony Kenny (Kenny 1975; the presentation of Kenny here is indebted to the discussion in Brown 1988).
+Kenny argues that, if something like (MA) is indeed true, then ability should obey the principles that govern the possibility operator in standard modal logics.
+Kenny claims that ability fails to satisfy the following two principles:

 Informally, (1) expresses the principle that if an agent performs an action, then she has the ability to perform this action.
 This is, Kenny argues, false of ability.

 Informally, (2) expresses the principle that if an agent has the ability to perform one of two actions, then she has the ability to perform either the first action or the second action.
 This is, Kenny argues, false of ability.

-A better response denies that modal logics on which (1) is true, namely any system as strong as or stronger than the system T, are the right logics for modeling ability.
+A simple response to this point is to deny that T (or any stronger logic) is the correct logic for ability.
 To deny this is still to allow for a treatment of ability within the framework of possible worlds.
-Notably, the modal logic K is not one on which (1) is true.
-A natural response to Kenny's first point, then, is to say that K, rather than T or some stronger system, is the correct modal logic of ability.
+Notably, the modal logic K is one that fails to validate (1).
+A natural response to Kenny’s first point, then, is to say that K, rather than T or some stronger system, is the correct modal logic of ability.

 This response is not available, however, in response to Kenny’s second objection.
 Recall that objection was that (2) is true of possibility but not of ability.
 Here the retreat to weaker modal logics will not work, since (2) is provable on the weakest standard modal logic, namely K. Yet the parallel claim does not seem true of ability.
 Kenny gives the following example: